biocore/qiime/doc/tutorials/tutorial.rst

 Summarize Communities by Taxonomic Composition
 ----------------------------------------------------------------------------
-You can group OTUs by different taxonomic levels (division, class, family, etc.) with the workflow script `summarize_taxa_through_plots.py <../scripts/summarize_taxa_through_plots.html>`_.
+You can group OTUs by samples or categories (when "-c" option is passed) by different taxonomic levels (division, class, family, etc.) with the workflow script `summarize_taxa_through_plots.py <../scripts/summarize_taxa_through_plots.html>`_.
 Note that this process depends directly on the method used to assign taxonomic information to OTUS (see `Assigning Taxonomy`__ above).
 Type:

 __ assigntax_